 Students and families attending the college are supported by an Indigenous Student/ Family Liaison worker, an Aboriginal Health worker from Headspace Collingwood who visits once weekly, as well as other specialised staff , where appropriate.
 In addition to the student’s Pathways and Learning Leader (PALL), teaching, Wellbeing, Lead and Principal staff are routinely available at the school for support.
 The college also has a dedicated, culturally-appropriate Koorie Room for parent meetings and student support.

 The college utilises Extended Individual Learning Plans for all Indigenous students, and meets with parents and students twice yearly, in February and July to review these plans, to maximise students learning.
 These reviews are called Three Way Conferences.
 However, where necessary, parents are able to arrange additional meetings outside of these times with the Liaison worker and other school staff as required.

 In addition, Bundoora Secondary College maintains a number of successful partnerships which further support our Indigenous students, including The Koorie Academy of Excellence, Melbourne Storm, Headspace and several leading Universities, all of whom provide valuable support and assistance with the transition from school to work or further education for our Koorie students .

-Please feel free to call the Indigenous Student/Family Liaison Worker, Elijah Makoni, to discuss or make an appointment, regarding any of the services or assistance mentioned above, or to simply catch up for a coffee and chat.
+Please feel free to call the Indigenous Student/Family Liaison Worker, Elijah Makoni, to discuss or make an appointment, regarding any of the services or assistance mentioned above, or to simply catch up for a cuppa and chat.